deckhouse/virtualization/docs/USER_GUIDE.md

 The module provides two custom resources for managing USB devices:

-- [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) (cluster-scoped) — represents a USB device discovered on a specific node.
-Created automatically by the DRA system when a USB device is detected on a node.
+- [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) (cluster-wide resource) — represents a USB device discovered on a specific node.
-- [USBDevice](/modules/virtualization/cr.html#usbdevice) (namespace-scoped) — represents a USB device available for attachment to virtual machines in a given namespace.
+- [USBDevice](/modules/virtualization/cr.html#usbdevice) (namespaced resource) — represents a USB device available for attachment to virtual machines in a given namespace.

 ### How It Works

 USB device passthrough follows a defined lifecycle — from device discovery on a node to attachment to a virtual machine:

-1. The DRA driver automatically discovers USB devices on cluster nodes and creates [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resources.
+1. The DRA driver discovers USB devices on cluster nodes and publishes them to the Kubernetes API as ResourceSlices.
+The module controller creates [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resources from that data.

-1. An administrator assigns a namespace to the [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resource by setting the `.spec.assignedNamespace` field.
+1. An administrator assigns a namespace to the [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resource by setting the `.spec.assignedNamespace` resource field.
 This makes the device available in that namespace.

-1. After the namespace is assigned, the controller automatically creates a corresponding [USBDevice](/modules/virtualization/cr.html#usbdevice) resource in that namespace.
+1. After the namespace is assigned, the module controller automatically creates a corresponding [USBDevice](/modules/virtualization/cr.html#usbdevice) resource in that namespace.

-1. The [USBDevice](/modules/virtualization/cr.html#usbdevice) is attached to a virtual machine by adding it to the `.spec.usbDevices` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.
+1. The [USBDevice](/modules/virtualization/cr.html#usbdevice) is attached to a virtual machine by adding it to the `.spec.usbDevices` resource field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.

 ### Quick Start